brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

 (command-line) tool like `mosquitto_sub` which is part of the [Mosquitto](http://mosquitto.org/) MQTT broker.

+## Quickstart

 Use `+` for a single-level wildcard, `#` for a multi-level wildcard.
 Examples:

 {{<highlight bash>}}
-mosquitto_sub -t "application/123/#" -v          # display everything for the given application ID mosquitto_sub -t "application/123/device/+/rx" -v  # display only the RX payloads for the given application ID
+mosquitto_sub -t "application/123/#" -v                  # display everything for the given application ID mosquitto_sub -t "application/123/device/+/event/up" -v  # display only the uplink payloads for the given application ID
 {{< /highlight >}}

 **Notes:**